ddoodm/esphome-actron-b812/README.md

 COM ──────────────┴──────── source
 ```

-- The **10 kΩ pull-down** from gate to COM ensures the MOSFET stays off if the GPIO is floating (e.g. during boot)
+- The **10 kΩ pull-down** from gate to COM keeps the MOSFET off if the GPIO is floating (e.g. during boot)
-- A **100 Ω series resistor** between the GPIO and gate is recommended to limit inrush current into the gate capacitance; the circuit works without it but it is good practice
+- The **100 Ω series resistor** on the gate limits inrush into the gate capacitance — the circuit works without it but it is good practice

+### ESPHome transmitter

-The ESPHome side uses `remote_transmitter` with no carrier (DC output):
+Declare a `remote_transmitter` with no carrier (DC output):

 ```yaml
 remote_transmitter: